Advertisement

 For those staying with or hosting friends - If you are a non-EU national, when you enter France, border guards may ask you for proof of accommodation during your stay (booking for hotel, gîte, Airbnb or B&B for tourists, second-home owners may need to provide proof of address such as a utility bill).
 If you’re staying with friends or family you may need an attestation d’accueil, which is issued by the local town hall if you are staying in a private accommodation.
 You can learn more about this requirement and if it might apply to you here.

-It's still early days for Games-related information - keep up with the latest information and developments at our Paris 2024 section HERE.
+It's still early days for Games-related information - keep up with the latest information and developments with our Paris Olympics Guide section HERE.

 More